osrf/gazebo_tutorials/gui_overlay/tutorial7.md

 The source code for this example is found [here](https://bitbucket.org/osrf/gazebo/src/gazebo9/examples/plugins/gui_overlay_plugin_spawn).

-1. Install the stable version: follow the [instructions of the install page](http://gazebosim.org/tutorials?cat=install)
+1. Install the latest Gazebo version: follow the [instructions of the install page](http://gazebosim.org/tutorials?cat=install)

 1. Start by creating a working directory